kauri-io/Content/Cryptoeconomics/token-curated-registry.md

 Sticking with the “good comedy movies” example, let’s look at how it would work.
 In that scenario, good candidates for the list producers might be movie enthusiasts with a ton of experience analyzing movies.
 The candidates for that list might be the movie creators themselves, as they have the incentive to put their movies to the list.
 As for consumers, it will be useful for anyone who loves comedy and needs to decide what to watch in the evening.

-Speaking of TCRs that life on Ethereum, FOAM project uses Token-Curated Registry to curate points-of-interest.
+Speaking of TCRs that are live on Ethereum, FOAM project uses Token-Curated Registry to curate points-of-interest.
 Other use cases include curating URLs (AdChain), tokens (Messari), and smart contracts (Panvala).

 ## Creating a TCR